dapr/samples/middleware-clientcredentials/README.md

 14. Last but not least click on `Grant admin consent for <yourtenant>` and confirm with `OK` (because of this step you need to be administrator for the AAD)
 ![Step14](./img/aad_app_registration10.png)

-Now we are ready to deploy.
+Now you are ready to deploy.

 ### Step 3 - Define custom pipeline